Union Council of Ministers: Regulation

 Pursuant to Article 75(3), the Council of Ministers is responsible collectively to the lower house of the Indian parliament, called the Lok Sabha (House of the People).
-When a bill introduced by a minister in the Lok Sabha is not approved by it, the entire council of ministers is responsible and not the minister.
-The council of ministers upon losing the confidence of Lok Sabha shall resign to facilitate the formation of a new government.
+The council of ministers upon losing the confidence of Lok Sabha shall resign to facilitate the formation of a new council.

-A minister shall take any decision without being considered by the council of ministers per Article 78(c).
-All union cabinet members shall submit in writing to the President to propose a proclamation of emergency by the president in accordance with Article 352.
+A minister can take any decision without being considered by the council of ministers per Article 78(c).
+If needed, all union cabinet members shall submit in writing to the President to propose a proclamation of emergency by the president in accordance with Article 352.

 According to the Constitution of India, the total number of ministers in the council of ministers must not exceed 15% of the total number of members of the Lok Sabha.
 Ministers must be members of parliament.
 Any minister who is not a member of either of the houses of the parliament for six consecutive months is automatically stripped off his or her ministerial post.